-This festival celebrates the birth of the Virgin Mary with large colourful paper lanterns in the square dedicated to Mary, Santissima Annunziata.
+This festival of large colourful paper lanterns in the square dedicated to Mary, Santissima Annunziata celebrates the birth of the Virgin Mary.
 The trip into the city for this celebration was once taken as an opportunity to sell their goods by the local farmers and cratsmen - this tradition continues today and the celebration is also a market day in the square of Santissima Annunziata.

 Display of the Virgin’s Girdle in Prato – 8 September

 In a city famous for its textiles, one accessory is considered a holy relic.
-The Virgin Mary’s girdle, or belt, given to St. Thomas & carried from Jerusalem in 1141, is displayed from the external pulpit of St. Stephen’s.
+The Virgin Mary’s girdle, or better, belt, given to St. Thomas and carried from Jerusalem in 1141, is displayed from the external pulpit of St. Stephen’s.
 The venerated object is an 87-centimetre-long strip of fine material made from goat's hair dyed green and embroidered with gold thread.